httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 As explained in {{!RFC8820}}, such "squatting" on a part of the URL space by a standard usurps the server's authority over its own resources, can cause deployment issues, and is therefore bad practice in standards.

-Instead of statically defining URI components like paths, it is RECOMMENDED that applications using HTTP define and use links, to allow flexibility in deployment.
+Instead of statically defining URI components like paths, it is RECOMMENDED that applications using HTTP define and use links {{!RFC8288}} to allow flexibility in deployment.

 Using runtime links in this fashion has a number of other benefits -- especially when an application is to have multiple implementations and/or deployments (as is often the case for those that are standardised).